ianmaclarty/amulet/doc/misc.md

 ### log(msg, ...) {#log .func-def}

 Log a message to the console.
+The message will also appear in an overlay on the main window.

 `msg` may contain format specifiers like the standard Lua `string.format` function.